 Lynn is a Certified Instructor for Studio 180 Design, traditional piecing and Laura Heine, collage art quilting and has a pending certification with Sew Kind of Wonderful in curved piecing.
 Lynn’s workshop offerings include many options in any of these three quilting disciplines.

-Lynn spends her time teaching, lecturing, hosting retreats and vending at guilds, quilt shows, and shops throughout the United States.
+Prior to COVID, Lynn spent her time teaching, lecturing and hosting retreats at guilds, quilt shows, and shops throughout the United States.
+Now Lynn is providing Virtual Retreats, Lectures and Classes.
 When she is not sharing her passion for quilting with others, she is longarm machine quilting and developing new ideas for her future quilting adventures.

 Welcome to Kellie Willey's Virtual World of Miniature Quilting!